PandaPow Review from MrVPN

 3. You Are Finished

-They’re not the cheapest VPN service out there, but 80 dollars for a year of service is pretty standard for any VPN service that offers unlimited bandwidth, free server switching, and fast connection.
+They are one of the cheapest VPN services out there, and 80 dollars for a year of service is a great deal for what they offer: unlimited bandwidth, free server switching to multiple locations, and fast connections.
+The price plan is pretty straightforward.

 Having friendly, helpful staff member to get you through frustrating technology issues is important.
 As a user in China, and someone who’s use over 20 different VPN services, I know that staff members attitudes make a huge difference in customer experience.